min-nguyen/p2p-rs/markdown/algorithm.md

             2. The validity of the block itself, ignoring our local chain:
                - Pow: If the hash meets the required difficulty prefix
                - Integrity: If the hash is the actual computed hash of the rest of the block block
+        2. _**NEED TO FINISH AND CORRECT THESE STEPS:**_
-        2. **Update Blockchain:**
+            **Update Blockchain:**
             - **They are out-of-date**
                 If the block is out-of-date, meaning the received block has a height less than the height of the current chain
             - **We are out-of-date**
-                If the block indicates that the local chain is out-of-date, meaning the received block has a height index more than 2 than the local chain length,  or equivalently, if the block's parent block cannot be found in the chain.
+                If the bloc indicates that the local chain is out-of-date, meaning the received block has a height index more than 2 than the local chain length.
-                1. The node requests missing blocks from its peers to catch up, synchronizing its local blockchain by requesting and receiving missing blocks until it has the longest (or heaviest) chain.
+                  - The node requests missing blocks to catch up, working backwards until reaching its local current block.
+                  - Once receiving the final block {idx + 1} which should follow our current block {idx},
+                    - If block {idx + 1}'s parent matches our current block, then we have finished updating our chain.
+                    - If block {idx + 1}'s parent does not match our current block, this indicates a **fork**, requiring us  to continue requesting blocks, and replace a suffix of our chain to match up with the longest one.
             - **Both of us are up-to-date, but have diverged** If the block is at the same height as the most recent one:
                     - If it has the same parent, it is a **competing block**.